Mother/Land

-Mother/Land is a book of poems by the Abenaki author and artist Cheryl Savageau published in 2006 by Salt Publishing.
+Mother/Land is a book of poems by the self-identified Abenaki descent author and artist Cheryl Savageau published in 2006 by Salt Publishing.
 According to Salt Publishing's website, Mother/Land “radically re-maps New England as Native American space”.
 The website for Dawnland Voices notes that some specific New England places that Savageau writes about in her poems include the Pemigewasset River in New Hampshire and Lake Quinsigamond in Massachusetts.

 Form

 The majority of Savageau's poems in Mother/Land are written in free verse, while it is worth noting that several poems are concrete poems, meaning that the structure of the poem visually reflects or represents the subject of the poem.
 Her poems about material objects like pieces of her mother's jewelry use this aesthetic poetic form.
 Savageau also includes several prose poems in Mother/Land.